 We generate revenues primarily in the form of interest income from the investments we hold.
 In addition, we may generate income from dividends on direct equity investments, capital gains on the sales of loans and debt and equity securities and various loan origination and other fees.
-Our debt investments typically have a term of two to six years, and, as of December 31, 2015, 95.3% of these investments based on fair value bear interest at a floating rate (when including investment specific hedges), with 94.2% of these subject to interest rate floors.
+Our debt investments typically have a term of two to six years, and, as of March 31, 2015, 96.5% bear interest at a floating rate, subject to interest rate floors.
 Interest on debt investments is generally payable quarterly or semiannually.
 Some of our investments provide for deferred interest payments or PIK interest.
-For the year ended December 31, 2015, 3.0% of our total investment income was comprised of PIK interest.
+For the three months ended March 31, 2015, less than 3.0% of our total investment income was comprised of PIK interest.